 Students use an Internet connection to enter the “classroom,” where the instructor posts lectures, provides resources, asks and answers questions, assigns projects, and assesses progress.
-Students discuss topics by posting comments as if in a traditional classroom.
+Students discuss topics by posting comments.

 Online courses follow the same academic calendar as on-campus courses, with a syllabus organized on a weekly module.
 The first week, students receive basic guidelines about postings and communication and learn how to navigate the virtual classroom.

 To enter the classroom, all you need is an Internet connection and a browser.
-If any particular software is required for a course, this will be described in the course description.
+Any particular software required for a course will be described in the course description.
 To enter your class, you enter the user ID and password that you'll receive from The New School after you register.

-Once registered, you can purchase required books through the online bookstore and purchase required software at an educational discount.
+Once registered, you can buy required books through the online bookstore and purchase required software at an educational discount.
 Purchase art supplies and other materials locally.

 For students new to online learning, The New School provides an online technical orientation and guidance to additional resources.
 The orientation includes short exercises to familiarize students with the system.
 Visit the online student orientation center the first time you log in to the online learning portal (user ID and password required).
 The orientation remains available for reference throughout the semester.

-Personal Technical Support provided by student services professionals is available throughout the semester by telephone or email.
+Personal technical support is available throughout the semester and is provided by student services professionals, who can be reached by telephone or email.